mkankaan/tiralabra-RSA/docs/implementation.md

 - **miller_rabin.py** - Contains the Miller-Rabin algorithm and a helper function for deconstructing an integer into powers of two.
 - **encryption_decryption.py** - Contains the functionality for converting a plaintext message into ciphertext and vice versa.

-## Time and space complexity, Big O analysis
+## Time complexity, Big O analysis

 The Sieve of Eratosthenes runs in O(n log (log n)) [(explained here)](https://github.com/mkankaan/tiralabra-RSA/blob/main/docs/week6.md)

+The iterative Extended Euclidean algorithm runs in O(log min(a, b)) time due to the repeated division of the two inputs *a* and *b* until the remainder becomes 0, which depends on the smaller one of them.
+This is the same as the time complexity of the basic Euclidean algorithm since it has no extra steps.

 As for the runtime complexity of Miller-Rabin, I found conflicting opinions without much explanation.
 Sources claim the time complexity to be anywhere between O(log² n) and O(log⁴ n).